psimmons86/vinylvaultios2/SWIFT_SCOPE_SOLUTION.md

 ## Root Cause

-The fundamental issue is that **Swift doesn't support importing types from the same module using import statements**.
+According to the [official Swift documentation on Access Control](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/accesscontrol/), the fundamental issue is that **Swift doesn't support importing types from the same module using import statements**.
 In a single-module app (which is what most iOS apps are), you can't use import statements to import files from the same module.

+The Swift documentation states:

+> A module is a single unit of code distribution — a framework or application that's built and shipped as a single unit and that can be imported by another module with Swift's `import` keyword.
+>
+> Each build target (such as an app bundle or framework) in Xcode is treated as a separate module in Swift.

+And regarding source files:

+> A source file is a single Swift source code file within a module (in effect, a single file within an app or framework).
+Although it's common to define individual types in separate source files, a single source file can contain definitions for multiple types, functions, and so on.

 Common mistakes that lead to these errors: